 For many, watching the lambing marks the beginning of warmer weather and greener surroundings.
 If you’ve got children it’s also a good way to get them in touch with nature and learn about how animals bond with their young.
 Luckily, there are loads of places all over the UK that offer visitors the chance to watch the lambing.

 The National Trust’s Wimpole Estate in Hertfordshire is one such place – the lambing starts on 22 March and continues until 6 April.
 Visitors can find out about the estate’s rare breed sheep, see lambs being born and witness the first few hours of their life.
-Stay at Highfield Farm and Touring Park just outside Cambridge to be within easy distance of Wimpole Estate – this friendly site is well cared for with great facilities.
+Stay at Highfield Farm Touring Park just outside Cambridge to be within easy distance of Wimpole Estate – this friendly site is well cared for with great facilities.

 In Kent the lambing starts a little later, with the South England Rare Breeds Centre near Ashford holding its season from 5 to 22 April.
 Families visiting here on Easter weekend can enjoy an Easter egg hunt as well as falconry displays and a chance to meet the animals on the farm.
 Broadhembury Caravan & Camping Park is a quiet countryside park close to the Centre, and a great base for exploring rural Kent and its coastline.

 Borough Farm in Woolacombe, Devon is also opening its barn doors to guests on Easter weekend.
 There’s a viewing gallery to watch the lambs being born and taking their first steps from.
 Visitors can also learn about shepherding and how the lambing barns work.
-Several campsites are close by, but Woolacombe Sands Holiday Park is a good choice – it’s within walking distance of a lovely sandy beach and set in attractive natural surroundings.
+Several campsites are close by, but Woolacombe Bay Holiday Park is a good choice – it’s within walking distance of a lovely sandy beach and set in attractive natural surroundings.